Ebola Virus Hemorrhagic Fever

 It is important to call your doctor in advance of seeking health care so that you are directed to the appropriate facility for medical care, and to be sure that facility is prepared for your arrival.

-Should I avoid contact with a person who recently traveled to West Africa?
+Should I avoid contact with a person who recently traveled to the areas in Uganda where Ebola is circulating?

 No, you do not need to avoid contact with someone who recently returned from one of the affected countries unless they have symptoms compatible with Ebola.

-If a person who recently returned from West Africa has symptoms of Ebola, such as fever, the individual should contact a health care provider and tell them about their recent travel and any exposure(s) to ill individuals.
-The health care provider will evaluate the person’s risk of Ebola as well as other more common infections in West Africa such as malaria and typhoid.
+If a person who recently returned from Uganda has symptoms of Ebola, such as fever, the individual should contact a health care provider and tell them about their recent travel and any exposure(s) to ill individuals.
+The health care provider will evaluate the person’s risk of Ebola as well as other more common infections in Uganda such as malaria and typhoid.